-The Department of Mathematics and Statistics offers courses for students who: (1) plan a career in an area of pure or applied mathematics, including statistics; (2) need mathematics as support for their chosen major; or (3) elect to take mathematics as part of their liberal arts education or to fulfill the area requirement in quantitative reasoning.
+The Department of Mathematics offers courses for students who: (1) plan a career in an area of pure or applied mathematics; (2) need mathematics as support for their chosen major; or (3) elect to take mathematics as part of their liberal arts education or to fulfill the area requirement in quantitative reasoning.

-The department offers majors in mathematics and in mathematical sciences as well as minors in mathematics and in statistics.
-The major in mathematical sciences is also offered with a concentration in statistics.
+The department offers majors in mathematics and in mathematical sciences as well as minors in mathematics and (together with Computer Science and Statistics) data science.
 Majors in mathematics and in mathematical sciences can be taken with honors.

 All incoming students who intend to enroll in mathematics courses in the fall semester are required to complete the mathematics placement questionnaire prior to registration.

-Professors Fernando Gouvêa, Jan Holly, Leo Livshits, and Benjamin Mathes; Associate Professors Liam O’Brien, James Scott, Scott Taylor, and George Welch; Assistant Professors Tamar Friedmann, Evan Randles, Jerzy Wieczorek, and Nora Youngs; Visiting Assistant Professors Costel-Gabriel Bontea, Michael Dougherty, and Nicholas Owad
+Professors Fernando Gouvêa, Leo Livshits, and Benjamin Mathes; Associate Professors Scott Taylor and George Welch; Assistant Professors Ayomikun Adeniran, Tamar Friedmann, Evan Randles, and Nora Youngs; Visiting Assistant Professors Noha Abdelghany, Costel-Gabriel Bontea, Jonathan Schneider, and Edward Voskanian; Lecturer Michael Ben-Zvi

 Requirements for the Major in Mathematics